Multiple Spanning Tree Protocol: RSTP compatibility

-MSTP is designed to be STP and RSTP compatible and interoperable without additional operational management practice, this is due to a set of measurements based on RSTP (Clause 17 of IEEE Std 802.1D, 2004 Edition) intending to provide the capability for frames assigned to different VLANs, to be transmitted along different paths within MST Regions.
+MSTP is designed to be STP and RSTP compatible and interoperable without additional operational management practice.
+This is due to a set of measurements based on RSTP (Clause 17 of IEEE Std 802.1D, 2004 Edition), intending to provide the capability for frames assigned to different VLANs to be transmitted along different paths within MST Regions.

 Both protocols have in common various issues such as: the selection of the CIST Root Bridge (it uses the same fundamental algorithm, 17.3.1 of IEEE Std 802.1D, 2004 Edition, but with extended priority vector components within MST Regions), the selection of the MSTI Root Bridge and computation of port roles for each MSTI, the port roles used by the CIST are the same as those of STP and RSTP (with the exception of the Master Port), and the state variables associated with each port.

-Into the bargain, they also share some problems as, for instance: MSTP can't protect against temporary loops caused by the inter-connection of two LANs segments by devices other than the Bridges that operate invisibly with respect to support of the Bridges' MAC Internal Sublayer Service.
+Into the bargain, they also share some problems, such as: MSTP can't protect against temporary loops caused by the inter-connection of two LAN segments by devices other than the Bridges that operate invisibly with respect to support of the Bridges' MAC Internal Sublayer Service.

-For all the above, it can be concluded that MSTP is fully compatible with RSTP bridges, an MSTP BPDU can be interpreted by an RSTP bridge as an RSTP BPDU.
+For all the above, it can be concluded that MSTP is fully compatible with RSTP bridges; an MSTP BPDU can be interpreted by an RSTP bridge as an RSTP BPDU.
 This not only allows compatibility with RSTP bridges without configuration changes, but also causes any RSTP bridges outside of an MSTP Region to see the region as a single RSTP bridge, regardless of the number of MSTP bridges inside the region itself.

 Protocol configuration

-This section is mainly oriented to provide any user a proper manner of configuring a MSTP network over Cisco devices.
+This section is mainly oriented to provide any user with a proper manner of configuring an MSTP network over Cisco devices.

 Before configuring MSTP

-Be sure of having configured VLANs and having associated them with switch ports, afterwards determine: MSTP Regions, revision level and instances; which VLANs and switch ports will belong to which MSTIs and, finally, which devices do you want to be root bridges for each MSTI.
+Be sure of having configured VLANs and having associated them with switch ports.
+Afterwards, determine: MSTP Regions, revision level and instances; which VLANs and switch ports will belong to which MSTIs, and, finally, which devices do you want to be root bridges for each MSTI.